iotauth/iotauth/README.md

 ---
 - **auth**: Directory for the Java implementation of Auth (local authentication/authorization entity), IntelliJ IDEA project
 - **entity**: Directory for entities in the IoT, to be authenticated/authorized by Auth
-- **scripts**: Directory for scripts to clean and generate credentials (certificates and keystores) for example Auths and entities.
+- **examples**: Directory for scripts and descriptions to run example Auths and entities.
 - **accessors**: Directory for accessors to use Auth service (*under development*) for details of accessors see [this website](https://www.terraswarm.org/accessors/)
 - **experiments**: Directory for data, results and instructions for conducting experiments used in our conference paper
 - **lib**: External libraries used in this project.
 Currently includes source code for node-v4.3.2